Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 Yes.
 All of our DVRs and NVRs come with both VGA and HDMI video outputs.
 This allows you to connect your system to your HD TV or virtually any other type of monitor.
 You can also use both of these outputs simultaneously to view your cameras on two different monitors or TVs.

 The foremost difference between MPX and IP cameras can be found in the way that they compress video data.
 MPX cameras capture the raw video data, convert it to digital for processing, then convert it back to analog to send it over BNC coaxial cables to the DVR.
-The DVR will then compress the data using H.264 advanced video coding before storing it to the hard drive.
+The DVR will then compress the data before storing it to the hard drive.
 Digital IP cameras, on the other hand, are more like little computers themselves.
 They will first convert the original analog video data to digital for processing.
 They will then encode the footage themselves (using H.264 or H.265 encoding) and ultimately send the data over Cat5e Ethernet cables back to the NVR for storage.

 Select camera models include a built-in microphone that will capture the sounds around the camera.
 This can be a very handy feature that can add additional evidence (such as voices) and a greater ability to detect and interpret events, even if they occur off-screen.
 Audio monitoring is not always legal in all areas, so before committing to an audio camera, please ensure you are not breaking any local privacy laws.
 Lorex assumes no liability for use of its products that does not conform with local laws.

 Yes.
 Each wireless camera sold by Lorex will include a specific wireless receiver.
 This ensures a secure pairing that only you can access.
+They also use FHSS (Frequency Hopping Spread Spectrum) or DSSS (Direct-Sequence Spread Spectrum) technology to generate a channel hopping sequence created by the receiver that only the camera can follow through the "pairing" function.

 Wireless security cameras include a wireless adapter that attaches to the BNC ports on the reverse side of the DVR.
 Once both the wireless camera and the receiver are powered up, press the "pair" button on the receiver.
 Then press the "pair" button on the camera within 30 seconds.
 The video from the wireless camera should then appear for you to monitor.
-Some wireless cameras, such as the LW3211, include a weatherproof wireless adapter.
+Some wireless cameras also include a weatherproof wireless adapter.
 This means that you can run a 60ft BNC cable to the wireless receiver, which can be installed on the exterior of your house.
 This will mean the wireless signal will bypass cement walls and other materials that can diminish the signal and will ultimately extend the maximum distance of your wireless camera.

 Wireless security cameras from Lorex will need to be plugged in to an electrical socket for power.
 Of course, this means that wireless cameras are not fully wireless.
 The wireless part of our wireless cameras takes place between the camera and the wireless receiver attached to the DVR.